 Dr Henry is a Psychologist with significant leadership experience in workplace health, including work related illness/injury and workers' compensation.
 She holds a Bachelor degree in Psychology (with Honours) and a PhD in Organisational Psychology.
 Dr Henry commenced duties in 1995 as an Army Reserve Psychologist, serving periods of full time service and deploying on operations.

 Ms Hunt is a graduate in Law and holds a postgraduate Master of International Law.
 She entered private practice as a Solicitor in 1983 and joined the Royal Australian Air Force Reserve Legal Panel in 1984.
-She is currently a Panel Leader for the Royal Australian Air Force Specialist Reserve Legal Panel.
-Ms Hunt leads teams conducting military justice audits at Australian Defence Force establishments for the Inspector General of the Australian Defence Force.
-She was appointed a Services Member in 2015 and a Senior Member in 2019.
+From 2007 to 2021 she was a Panel Leader for the Royal Australian Air Force Specialist Reserve Legal Panel.
+As an Assistant Inspector General of the Australian Defence Force, Ms Hunt conducts complex inquiries and leads teams conducting military justice audits at Australian Defence Force establishments.
+Ms Hunt was appointed as a Services Member in 2015 and a Senior Member in 2019.

-Lieutenant Colonel Kelly holds Bachelor degrees in Arts and Laws and a Graduate Diploma in Management.
-He is an admitted legal practitioner and the Director of an incorporated legal practice.
+Mike Kelly is currently an Active Reservist holding the rank of Lieutenant Colonel.
+He holds Bachelor degrees in Arts and Laws and a Graduate Diploma in Management.
+He is an admitted legal practitioner and a senior lawyer within an incorporated legal practice.
 He joined the Australian Army in 1986 and has held a range of RAAC regimental, and staff appointments.
 His service includes operational service in the Middle East Area of Operations.

-Previously Hilary worked for the Legal Aid Commission representing clients in criminal, prison and mental health law.
-She has also worked in criminal law research and complied the report of the Women in Prison Task Force to the Minister for Corrective Services.
+Previously Hilary worked for the Legal Aid Commission as an advocate, representing clients in the NSW Court system in criminal, prison and mental health law.
+She has also undertaken research in criminal law in NSW and in legal services for prisoners and people detained in psychiatric facilities overseas, including in the UK and USA.

-Hilary was appointed a member of the VRB in 1998 and senior member in 2006.
+Hilary has an Arts/Law degree from Sydney University and has undertaken mediation and negotiation training.
+She was appointed a member of the VRB in 1998 and a senior member in 2006.

 David Letts completed more than 30 years of fulltime service in the RAN at the end of 2012.
 During his military career David worked as supply officer and a legal officer, as well as holding senior appointments in Navy and Defence.
 He is now the Director of the ANU College of Law's Centre for Military and Security Law where his academic teaching and research interests centre on the application of the law to all aspects of military legal practice.